ariclinis/flatpickr-datepicker-rails/README.md

 ![alt text](https://github.com/ariclinis/flatpickr-datepicker-rails/blob/main/datetime.png?raw=true)

 ### More
-You can find more about the properties and another details in official page: https://flatpickr.js.org/examples/
+You can find more about the properties and anothers details in official page: https://flatpickr.js.org/examples/

 ### Problems